Nick-Lucas/giterm/README.md

 * When you change folder so will giterm
 * giterm has a bunch of bash aliases ready for you (type `help`)
-* If you want a fullscreen terminal just press `ctrl+tab` to toggle it
+* If you want a fullscreen terminal just press `ctrl+tab` to toggle it, but giterm will do this for you when you enter vim or other fullscreen apps

 ## Work in progress!